regisfaria/NestJS-Docs/README.md

 This repository is born out of that request, hosting the code I've created while learning how to use **swagger** with **nestjs**.

+I also explored some usage of **JSDocs** and it's integration with nestjs & swagger-ui!

 All endpoints were created using NestJS command: `nest g resource <resource_name>`

 ## Installation & Running